 - When we are legally required to, or because of a lawful request by a governmental or law enforcement authority.

-- If we sell our business or merge with another organisation or form a new entity.
+- If we merge with another organisation, sell our business, or form a new entity.

 The security of your personal information is very important to us.